Product Management After Dentistry: A Comprehensive Guide

 Many dentists today are exploring roles beyond clinics, driven by a desire for flexibility, impact, and innovation.

-Product management is one such role that bridges medical knowledge and technology to create real-world healthcare solutions.
+Product management is one such role that bridges medical knowledge and technology to create real-world solutions.

 Apart from this, the dental curriculum equips you with transferable skills such as: